syncfusion-content/blazor-docs/blazor/diagram/nodes/appearance.md

 ### Radial gradient

 [RadialGradient](https://help.syncfusion.com/cr/blazor) defines a smooth transition between stops on a circle.
-A radial gradient properties are used to define the position (relative to the node) of the outermost or the innermost circle of the radial gradient.
+The radial gradient property is used to define the position (relative to the node) of the outermost or the innermost circle of the radial gradient.

 ```cshtml
 @using Syncfusion.Blazor.Diagrams